 Even if you’re short on space or funds, you can create a fun and inviting creativity corner for your child for hours of fun and exploring!

-Growing up, I had this amazing space in my parents’ basement that was all mine, a place where I could fully unleash my creativity.
+Growing up, I had an amazing space in my parents’ basement that was all mine, a place where I could fully unleash my creativity.

-I want my own daughter to have a place like that, one where she can explore and create and experiment.
+I want my own daughters to have a place like that, one where they can explore and create and experiment.

-However, unlike growing up in the suburbs, where my family had an entire house, Sam, Eve, and I live in a 2+ bedroom, 1200 square-foot condo.
+However, unlike growing up in the suburbs, where my family had an entire house, my family lives in a 2+ bedroom, 1200 square-foot condo.